 - Define and share how we will measure and evaluate the coaching process and results

-- What role the manager will play and how best to communicate the expected role of manager and person being coached
+- What role the manager will play, and how best to communicate the expected role of the manager and the person being coached

 Individual meetings with those being coached

-- Create a baseline of knowledge in reference to goals and objectives
+- Create a baseline of knowledge about goals and objectives

 - Determine what is needed for our time to be useful

 - Clarify what will be shared and not shared with their manager

 - Develop goals and objectives for our time

 - What their role will be, and what is expected in communication